vectorderivative/QueryCSelector/README.md

   Console.WriteLine(QS.Render());
 ```
 #### Methods
-`Create` loads the XML string, XElement or XElements object
+`Create` loads the XML string, XElement or XElements object.

 `Select` executes an XPath expression to query the document.

-`GetElement(i)` gets the QuerySelector object for the i node from a collection of nodes result of a previous selection
+`GetElement(i)` gets the QuerySelector object for the i node from a collection of nodes result of a previous selection.

-`Length` gets the number of nodes resulting from a selection
+`Length` gets the number of nodes resulting from a selection.

-`Text` same as JQuery function
+`Text` same as JQuery function.

 `Attr` gets or sets attributes.

 #### Additional info